Welcome to my Top Myanmar Attractions page.

 Myanmar (Burma) is a large and interesting country blessed by nature with varied landscapes ranging from the lofty peaks of the Eastern Himalayas to the turquoise beaches of the Andaman Sea, from fertile plains to tropical rainforests.
 It is rich in natural resources such as timber, oil, minerals and gems and is peopled by diverse ethnic groups such as Burmese, Chins, Kachins, Mons, Kayahs, Arakanese (Rakhines), Karens and Shans.

-Largely closed off to foreign tourists during decades of military rule the country has since democratised and is now open to foreign visitors and investment and is playing catch up in terms of infrastructure and economic development.
+Largely closed off to foreign tourists during decades of military rule the country had a spell of democracy before the military took over again.
+I visited during the Aung San Suu Kyi leadership when the country was open to foreign visitors and investment and was playing catch up in terms of infrastructure and economic development.
+Unfortunately Myanmar has since had a coup and the military is now engaged in civil war with its own citizens.

-I admit I have so far barely scratched the surface of this beautiful and fascinating country during my two visits.
+During my two visits I barely scratched the surface of this beautiful and fascinating country.
 I have not yet for example seen two of the most popular attractions, scenic Inle Lake and the famous stupas of Bagan.
 Nor have I taken a cruise on the Irrawaddy River, another mainstream tourist activity.
-Hopefully I will cover these on future visits.
+Hopefully I will cover these if and when things improve.

 In the meantime, here are my recommended Top Myanmar Attractions based on my travels: